hiroki-it/tech-notebook_old/source/index.rst

-.. tech-notebook documentation master file, created by sphinx-quickstart on Thu Feb 27 02:57:48 2020.
+infrastruct.. tech-notebook documentation master file, created by sphinx-quickstart on Thu Feb 27 02:57:48 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.